LEGO NASA Apollo Lunar Roving Vehicle - LRV (42182)

 What the build is actually like, and the pieces worth knowing about.

-The parts are where this set really earns its keep for collectors.
+The parts are where this set really earns its keep for collectors, and this is the bit that won me over.
 The wheels are unlike anything LEGO had made before, so brand new tyre molds (and likely new wheel molds) were tooled just for this rover to capture that open wire-mesh look.
 On top of that you get set-specific printing: American flags on the fenders, and silver 6x6 dishes standing in as printed hubcaps with white and black lines so you can actually see the wheels rotating.
 Add the printed console details and the pile of little tool and experiment builds on the rear tray, and there's a real haul of unusual, hard-to-find-elsewhere elements here.
 At 1,913 pieces for around $220 the raw value is middling, but a lot of that price is buying parts you simply can't get in other sets.

 Fun facts